 - Second, attempts will be made by Student Transportation of America, Trish Delcourt at Special Services, and the school to contact you through whatever phone numbers you make available.

-- If you cannot be reached at any of the numbers you have given us your child will be taken to the Columbia Police Department.
+- If you cannot be reached at any of the numbers you have given us your child will be taken back to your home and the police will be called to meet you there along with a CPS administrator.

 - Make sure the school district always has the most up to date contact information on you, your family, and emergency contacts.